rsksmart/rootstock-network-settings/README.md

-# rsk-network-upgrades
+# rsk-network-settings

-This library exposes the Network upgrades activation heights for the different networks.
+This library exposes the Network settings for the different networks.
+This includes network upgrades activation heights, and ERP federation details.

 ## Requirements